AleksanderWWW/Galak-Pizza-Forever/README.md

 # Galak-Pizza-Forever
-STARTHACK 2023 project code repository
+STARTHACK 2023 project code repository - St. Gallen case.

+Our idea to use image recognition technology to improve and optimize the process of collecting bulk garbage.
+This way we can bring about an automated and easy-to-use as well as easy-to-manage solution that will benefit the citizens and the administration alike.

 ## For developers